garrettgsb/errors-and-promises/README.md

 **Promises are a tool for enforcing dependencies in asynchronous systems**

-Although it's easy to create your own Promises, almost all of your time using them will be spent with _tools that return Promises_, like Knex.
+Although it's simple to create your own Promises, almost all of your time using them will be spent with _tools that return Promises_, like Knex.
 In Javascript, you can expect that **any time your application interacts with something outside** of the Node/browser process, a Promise is a likely interface for brokering that interaction.
 In web development, this is most usually either an **HTTP request** or a **database query**.

-## Promise Mechanics
+There are three ways to think of Promises.
+From most to least abstract:

+* As a pattern
+* As a language feature
+* As the thing you use to make API/database calls

+## Philosophy: Promises as a pattern

+Promises are an agreement to hand off control to another process, and a plan for what to do when you get it back again.

+Promises allow you to serialize dependent behaviors, instead of nesting them (as is done with conventional callbacks).
+This allows a cleaner interface between procedures: Each step does its job, then passes on a result.

+## Mechanics: Promises as a Language Feature

 ### From the outside

+At its simplest, programming a synchronous dependency chain with a Promise looks like this:

+**Step 1:** Invoke a function that returns a Promise **Step 2:** Call `.then()` on the return value
-At the very least, you will add a `.then()` to a Promise.
-The `.then()` receives a callback function, and that function receives the result of the Promise as a parameter.
-Confused?
-How about an example:
+**Step 3:** Pass `.then()` a callback function that receives one parameter: A result **Step 4:** Do stuff with the result _inside_ of the callback

 ```
 getUsers().then(result => console.log("All of the users:", result));